-The term "magistrate" is defined in a total of six statutes, in four titles, but those definitions are not uniform.
+The term "magistrate" is defined in a total of six statutes, in four titles.
+The New Jersey statutes do not, however, contain a uniform definition for this term.
 The "Definitions and General Rules of Construction" define magistrate as any judge, municipal magistrate or officer or other person having the powers of a committing magistrate.
 In the context of Alcohol Beverage Law, a magistrate is defined simply as the Superior or Municipal Court.
 New Jersey's Motor Vehicle and Traffic Laws define a magistrate as any Court and the Superior Court, and any officer having the powers of a committing magistrate and the chief administrator.
 In that same Title, the Director of the Motor Vehicle Commission is vested with the same powers as a magistrate.
 In New Jersey's Public Utilities statutes, judges and officers having the powers of the committing magistrate are defined as magistrates; and, are equated with all judges of county and criminal courts, and other officers having powers of the committing magistrate.